garethjmsaunders/digital-code-style-guide/xml.md

 ## 3. XML prolog

-The XML prolog is the information that appears before the document's root element.
+The XML prolog appears before the document's root element.
 XML documents SHOULD begin with an XML prolog that contains:

 1. A declaration that specifies the version of XML being used;
 2. A document type declaration (DTD)